 1. Spain

-Spain is now a top spot for digital nomads, grabbing the number one position in the VisaGuide Digital Nomad Index.
+Spain is now a top spot for digital nomads.
+It holds the number-one place in the VisaGuide Digital Nomad Index.
 What makes Spain so appealing?
-Well, its Digital Nomad Visa allows remote workers to live there for a year, and you can even renew it.
+Its Digital Nomad Visa lets remote workers live there for a year.
+You can even renew it.

 2. United Arab Emirates (UAE)